Michael J. Glasgow, Minister of Music – EMAIL MICHAEL

 I have one younger sister (and an adorable niece).
 My parents are the rare kind (the ones still married).
 We’re a close-knit group, and though they live in Northern Michigan and we rarely get to see one another in person, we talk on the phone and through FaceTime regularly.

 Music will always be my first love, and I spend most of my “free time” composing music and traveling around the country and abroad conducting choral and handbell events.
 I’m blessed to have had several pieces published and commissioned, so writing keeps me busy (though I do try to fit in trips to the gym and time in the kitchen to do some gourmet cooking!).
 Please feel free to visit www.michaeljglasgow.com to learn more about the rest of me!

 Amber Hitchcock, Associate Minister of Music – EMAIL AMBER

-As an Associate Minister of Music, I direct Impact Singers and Exaltation!
-I have been on staff for two years now, but began in 1999 as a contract violinist for cantatas.
+As an Associate Minister of Music, I direct Youth Choir, Exaltation!, Rainbow Ringers, and Silver Chords.
+I have been on staff since November of 2014, but began in 1999 as a contract violinist for cantatas.
 Shortly thereafter, I decided to make North Raleigh my church home.
 As an active volunteer, I have seen our growth and been lucky enough to be a part of many wonderful ministries over the years.